 “And, of course, there is always the lack of money – other clubs can buy their way out of trouble.

 “I had my doubts in pre-season.
-I courted countless players from a higher level and they cited the standard of football in the division as the reason for not coming, but really we know it was about the money.
+I courted countless players from a higher level and they cited the standard of football in the division as the reason for not coming, but really we know it was about

 “We were the lowest scorers in the league and that says it all.”